MatthewLSnell/Python-Automation-Script/README.md

 # Python Automation Script

-## Created an automation script in Python to automatically download my claims operation customer service data and save to a specified location.
+## Created an automation script in Python to automatically download my claims operation's customer service data and save to a specified file path on my local computer.
 The saved file serves as the source data for an established Power BI report on Customer Service.
 I masked the URLs, User credentials to comply with the corporate data retention policy.

 https://nbviewer.jupyter.org/github/MatthewLSnell/Python-Automation-Script/blob/main/cs_data_automation_script.ipynb